joseba/ansible-influxdb-grafana/README.md

 insecure at the moment.
 For some reason, InfluxDB doesn't seem to work with the same self signed SSL cert that I created for nginx.

-## Create droplet & upload SSH key
+## Create CentOS & upload SSH key

-First setup your droplet on DigitalOcean.
-Make sure to upload your public SSH key and select that key when creating your droplet.
+First setup your CentoOS.
+Make sure to upload your public SSH key.
 This will allow you to login as root without entering a password.

 ## Install Ansible